top of page

 Demands on knowledge workers are ever increasing.
 In an effort to accommodate them, we may start earlier, stay late, work through lunch and into the night.

 But sooner or later we have to confront an issue.
-There’s only so much overtime we can do before the strain starts to impact the quality of our work, life and relationships.
+There’s only so much extra work we can do before the strain starts to impact the quality of our work, life and relationships.

 Unlike the machines we work with, our bodies and minds are not made for prolonged periods of intense effort.
 Work drains us.
-It draws from our mental, physical and psychological resources.
+It draws from our mental, physical and emotional resources.

-To maintain our cognitive functioning, we need to rest and recover.
+To maintain our ability to think and do well, we need to time to rest and recover.

 Recovery is an active process

-When done daily this so called "active rest" can lead to increased wellbeing at bedtime (Sonnetag, 2001), as well as better sleep and less exhaustion the next morning (McGrath 2017).
+When done daily, this so called 'active rest' has been found to lead to increased wellbeing at bedtime (Sonnetag, 2001), as well as better sleep and less exhaustion the next morning (McGrath 2017).

-According to Sonnetag, this is because certain kinds of experiences restore the resources that were resources we used to deal with the demands of the day (Rydstedt & Johnsen, 2019).
+According to Rydstedt & Johnsen (2019), this is because these activities restore the resources that we used to deal with the demands of the day.

 Image copyright Akson, Unsplash

-If we’ve been dealing with challenging circumstances, colleagues or clients or if feel we need to change ourselves to fit in, we can find ourselves emotionally worn out at the end of the working day.
+If we’ve been dealing with challenging circumstances, colleagues or clients or, if feel we need to change ourselves to fit in, we can find ourselves emotionally worn out at the end of a working day.

-Emotional rest is the deliberate act of disengaging from emotional stress and strain.
-By taking the time to rest in this way we reduce feelings of overwhelm, improve emotional regulation and increase our ability to cope.
+Emotional rest is the deliberate act of disengaging from stress and strain.
+By taking the time to rest in this way we can reduce feelings of overwhelm, improve emotional regulation and increase our coping capacity.

 Emotional rest activities include:

 There are effectively two brain networks.
-The off-task, default mode network (AKA mind wandering/day dreaming) and the on-task network, where we’re focused and engaged on something.
+The off-task, default mode network (AKA mind wandering/day dreaming) and the on-task network, when we’re focused and engaged in something.

-Mental rest activities are those that keep the brain off task and allow our minds to wander.
+Mental rest activities are those that don't require us to use our cognitive resources and allow our minds to wander.

 Ways to get mental rest: